IsZAXIE/AndroidStudioTerminalGroupWork/README.md

 # AndroidStudioTerminalGroupWork
-this project use database to store data and lots of activity, which achieve diffierent functions. if you wanna run this project, you should run from 'MainActivity.java'
+This project use database to store data and lots of activities, which achieve diffierent functions.
+If you wanna run this project, you should run from 'MainActivity.java'